vmware-archive/vms-for-slurm/README.md

    * Parition name and nodenames
    * AccoutingStorageType (slurmdbd if you start slurmdbd service)

-14. Start the slurm controller daemon
+14. Start the Slurm controller daemon
-   * `systemctl restart slurmctld` for controller node
+   * `systemctl restart slurmctld` for controller nodes
-   * `systemctl restart slurmd` for slave/login node
+   * `systemctl restart slurmd` for compute nodes

 15. Store the guest vm password in the file `/var/spool/password.txt` in controller node

 ### Prepare the VM template
 A template VM needs to spawmned and ready in advance to use this framework.
-Follow the same installation instrutions as given in [install slurm](https://www.slothparadise.com/how-to-install-slurm-on-centos-7-cluster/) specific to slave nodes.
+Follow the same installation instrutions as given in [install slurm](https://www.slothparadise.com/how-to-install-slurm-on-centos-7-cluster/) specific to compute nodes.
-This VM will be used as template to clone all worker/slave slurm nodes.
+This VM will be used as template to clone all worker nodes.
 The framework supports all cloning types.
 1. Instant clone:
    If using instant clone, configure the daemons in advance to use instant clone.
 Currently we support instant clone by having a template VM in frozen state on each host.
 This VM will be used as a template for cloning on a particular host.
    The template VM is named using the convention "<hostipaddress>.t".
 To follow instructions on how to setup a frozen VM for instant clone, refer [instant_clone](hhttps://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-F559CE9C-2D8F-4F69-A846-56A1F4FC8529.html)